 MOne of the most significant benefits of Medicare prescription drug plans is that they give Medicare recipients access to retail prescription drugs often at more affordable copays.
 Because Medicare Part A and Part B don’t cover all prescription drug costs, enrolling in a prescription drug plan can help you continue to access the medication you need.
 Remember that the cost of the drug will vary depending on the type of medication, the type of pharmacy you use, what tier the medication is in, whether or not you’ve met your deductible and whether the medication is on your plan’s list of covered prescriptions.

 Making Changes to Your Medicare Prescription Drug Plan

 There are two opportunities each year to make changes to your prescription drug plan for the following year.
-Medications covered and plans can change annually, so it’s important to review each year.
+Plan details, including what medications are covered, can change annually, so it’s important to review each year.
 Comparing your options during the Medicare Advantage and Prescription Drug Plan Annual Enrollment Period, which runs from October 15 to December 7 each year, is one of the easiest ways to ensure you have the best plan for your situation.
 The Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 each year, is another opportunity to make a change to your prescription drug coverage.

-Need help navigating the Medicare enrollment process?
-Turn to SelectQuote.
+Need help navigating the Medicare Advantage enrollment process?
+SelectQuote can help.